tomaszpach/travTiles/README.md

 Colours, fonts, paddings and some minor details might be different from than design

+## Different variables
+If you would like to see two other options how tiles can behave please go to 'tiles.scss' and search for 'version' then uncomment part that you want to check
+Version:
+1. Adding sticky prop to tiles to overlap on scroll
+2. Adding 'parallax' effect to tile background image

+Both versions can be enabled at same time

 ## Available Scripts

 In the project directory, you can run: